 More recently, advances in technology have led to the development of a special type of incubator called the EmbryoScope time-lapse system.
 The EmbryoScope has a built-in camera and high-powered microscope, which enables us to automatically capture images of your growing embryos every 10 minutes.
 Essentially, this means we no longer have to keep opening the ‘oven door’, allowing us to closely monitor the development of your embryos without disturbing them.

 In most cases, we will select embryos that are at the ‘blastocyst’ stage of development (around 5 days old).
 This is roughly the same time that an embryo would normally be in the uterus after a natural conception.
 Transferring the embryo at this stage (instead of the earlier ‘cleavage’ stage around day 2–4) means the embryo is more mature and has already demonstrated its potential for strong growth.
 Blastocyst transfer may also reduce the risk of the embryo being expelled from the mother due to altered levels of hormones that can occur after the egg freezing process.

-The other benefit of waiting until embryos have reached the day 5–6 cell stage is that we can test them for chromosomal or specific genetic defects prior to transfer using preimplantation genetic testing or non-invasive chromosomal screening.
+The other benefit of waiting until embryos have reached the day 5–6 cell stage is that we can test them for chromosomal or specific genetic defects prior to transfer using preimplantation genetic testing.
 These tests are not recommended for everybody but may be advised if you are older, have experienced recurrent miscarriage or multiple failed IVF cycles.
 In this case, our aim is to screen out any embryos with genetic anomalies that are unlikely to result in an ongoing healthy pregnancy, so that the embryo with the best potential for development can be placed in the womb.